gar1t/psycho/README.md

 - Use an external server

 Cookies are the best!
-You get nice round-trip state management that scales perfectly across millions and millions -- event *billions* -- of users.
+You get nice round-trip state management that scales perfectly across millions and millions -- even *billions* -- of users.

 If you *need* to manage state across requests within Psycho, create a registered service in your OTP app and use it -- so simple!